Restaurant Accident Claims – How Much Compensation

 You might be entitled to restaurant accident compensation that covers two heads of loss called general and special damages.
 General damages compensate the person for the physical pain and psychological injuries they suffered as a result of what happened.

 To calculate general damages, the parties involved in valuing restaurant accident claims can refer to medical reports and might consult documents like the Judicial College Guidelines (JCG).
-In this document is a list of award guidelines for various types and degrees of injury.
+This text is useful for calculating injuries as it lists compensation guidelines for various types and degrees of harm.

 Compensation Guidelines